Researchers develop low-calorie sweetener which could improve gut health

-A team of scientists have identified a new low-calorie sweetener which could be beneficial to the gut microbiome.
+A team of scientists have identified a new low-calorie sweetener which could be beneficial to gut health.

 The sweetener consists of a mixture of galactooligosaccharides (GOS) and modified mogrosides coming from Chinese monkfruit.